James Wilson (Secretary of Agriculture): Secretary of Agriculture

 Wilson rose to national prominence in early 1897 when newly elected President William McKinley nominated him as his Secretary for Agriculture.
 During sixteen consecutive years of Republican administrations, Presidents McKinley, Theodore Roosevelt and William Howard Taft retained him in that position.
-It was not until March 1913, following the election of a Democratic president (Woodrow Wilson) that Wilson left that office.
+It was not until March 1913, with the inauguration of a Democratic president (Woodrow Wilson), that Wilson left that office.
 In all, Wilson served as Secretary of Agriculture from March 6, 1897 to March 5, 1913—the longest duration served by any American cabinet official.
-The length of Wilson's tenure is attributed to not only the same political party occupying the White House in three consecutive administrations, but also the similarity in political philosophy among the three Presidents under which Wilson served.
+The length of Wilson's tenure is attributed to not only the same political party occupying the White House in three consecutive administrations, but also the similarity in political philosophy among the three presidents under which Wilson served.

 His tenure as Secretary of Agriculture is known as a period of modernization of agricultural methods.
 He also organized greater food inspection methods, as well as great improvement of many roads across the country.

 On the other hand, Wilson spent most of his long tenure attempting to limit the regulatory impact of the pure food movement, which had led to Congress's adoption of the Food and Drugs Act of 1906.
 Frequently siding with incumbent business interests, Wilson consistently worked against issues pursued by his striving chief chemist, Harvey Wiley, who enjoyed a powerful grassroots following.
 These matters typically concerned the safety of food additives, their testing, and enforcement of the legislation.

 Later life, death and legacy

 After leaving office at age 78, Wilson retired in Iowa.
-He died in Traer, Iowa on August 26, 1920, ten days after celebrating his eighty-fifth birthday.
+He died in Traer, Iowa on August 26, 1920, ten days after celebrating his 85th birthday.
 He was interred next to his wife in Buckingham Cemetery, Traer, Iowa.

 Wilson Hall, a residence hall at Iowa State University, was named in his honor, as was Washington State University's Wilson Hall (renamed Wilson-Short Hall in 2009), originally built as the college's agriculture building.
 His home, The Farm House (Knapp–Wilson House), now on the Iowa State University campus grounds, has been a National Historic Landmark since 1964 and opened as The Farm Museum in 1976.
 Wilson has also been commemorated in Washington, D.C. by a bridge linking the U.S. Department of Agriculture Administration Building to the U.S. Department of Agriculture South Building across Independence Avenue.
 In 1943, retired USDA artist Royal Charles Steadman painted a portrait of Wilson and gave the portrait to the department to hang in the Wilson arch between the Administration and South buildings.